webbouwer/imagazine/README.md

 + Admin Dashboard Theme Commit Updates from Github

-(More functions allready available, will be updated soon)
+For amore complete list of options see [the theme wiki](https://github.com/oddsized/imagazine/wiki/Imagazine-Theme-Options) (More functions allready available, will be updated soon)

 ### Following is in development